quicwg/ops-drafts/draft-ietf-quic-manageability.md

-initial packets of a flow (see also {{sec-filtering}}), which potentially triggers a fallback to TCP, than using the connection ID to muliplex mulitple connections on the same IP address port pair which risks breakage later on connection ID change.
+initial packets of a flow (see also {{sec-filtering}}), which potentially triggers a fallback to TCP, than using the connection ID to muliplex mulitple connections on the same IP address port pair which risks connectivity breakage later, in case the connection ID changes.

 ## Address Rewriting to Ensure Routing Stability